Quantisan/docker-clojure/README.md

 # docker-clojure

-This is the Dockerfile for the [official Docker image for Clojure](https://registry.hub.docker.com/_/clojure/).
+This is the repository for the [official Docker image for Clojure](https://registry.hub.docker.com/_/clojure/).
 It is automatically pulled and built by Stackbrew into the Docker registry.
 This image runs on OpenJDK 7 and includes Leiningen.